ravynsoft/ravynos/README.md

 There is no password for `liveuser`.
 The `liveuser` account is removed upon install.
 There is also no root password until it is set in the installer.

-## Legacy Repositories
+## Legacy repositories

-To keep the current furybsd organization well organized, while preserving project history all legacy repositories which are no longer in use have been moved to the furybsd-legacy organization.
+To keep the current furybsd organization well organized all legacy repositories which are no longer in use have been moved to the furybsd-legacy organization.

 https://github.com/furybsd-legacy